JulienLagarde09/integrate-Haken-Kelso-Bunz-Schoner-1985-86-Stochastic/README.md

 2) HKB coupled oscillators
 3) one HKB single oscillator driven by a periodic forcing function (a metronome beat?), the frequency (pulsation) of which increases in loops, shows the 1:1 Arnold's tongue

-DISCRETE AND CONTINUOUS DYNAMICS: EXCITATOR MODEL
-This Github contains also the stochastic version of the excitator model by Jirsa & Kelso (2005).
+2) Simulation of discrete and continuous dynamics: The EXCITATOR MODEL This Github contains also the stochastic version of the excitator model by Jirsa & Kelso (2005).
 In the file: Excit_Euler.
 Both a single excitator perturbed, and two coupled excitators.

-% Model from: Viktor Jirsa & Scott Kelso
 % Jirsa, V. K., & Scott Kelso, J. A. (2005).
 The excitator
 % as a minimal model for the coordination dynamics of discrete
 % and rhythmic movement generation.
 Journal of motor behavior, 37(1), 35-51.